osisoft/OSIsoft-Adapter-DNP3-Docs/V1/PI Adapter for DNP3 overview/PI Adapter for DNP3 principles of operation.md

 # PI Adapter for DNP3 principles of operation

-This adapter's operations focus on data collection and stream creation.
+The DNP3 adapter's operations focus on data collection and stream creation.

 ## Connectivity and interoperability